Our Mission

 Eight neighbors had liked it.
 One commented, “My posts are always deleted too.”
 Another wrote, “I hope it’s not deleted, and I hope it is widely read.”
 A few minutes later, it wasn’t.

 That essay became the founding thesis of Towne.
 If the platform meant to build community is actively suppressing community, something better needs to exist.
 Not a clone with a different logo.
-Something structurally different: paid instead of ad-supported, community-moderated instead of gatekept, built for neighbors instead of advertisers.
+Something structurally different: ad-free instead of ad-supported, community-moderated instead of gatekept, built for neighbors instead of advertisers.

-Why paid
+Why free

 Why it can actually work